beajoynes/netbox-evaluation/backup_restore.md

 ## Automatic backups using crontab

 Using [Mick's script](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/NETBOX/netbox_backup.sh) as a base.
 In ~/git/netbox-docker/backups directory, `touch netbox_backup.sh` then `nano netbox_backup.sh` and copy in the following.
-Differs with location of backup directory and omitting sudo as it creates issues with for my run.
+Differs with location of backup directory and omitting sudo as it creates issues for my run.
 ```
 #!/bin/bash